-For the sake of just moving, you can choose a couple of movements from the list and perform them throughout the day.
-If you’re looking for a more structured routine to add to your day, I’d aim to do an upper, lower and core movement for a few sets.
+For the sake of just moving, you can choose a few movements from the list and perform them throughout the day.
+If you’re looking for a more structured routine to add to your day, I’d aim to do an upper, lower, and core movement for a few sets.

 2. Stay hydrated

-Other things to think about are if you’re pregnant or breastfeeding — you definitely don’t want to skimp on consuming enough liquids!
+Other things to consider are if you’re pregnant or breastfeeding — you don’t want to skimp on consuming enough liquids!

-3. Remember not to eat all your quarantine snacks
+3. Remember not to eat all your snacks

-Most of us are probably stocking up on non-perishable, snackable items just in case we need them.
-So, it’s totally okay to break into them and have some snacks, but do your best to refrain from consuming them all in one sitting.
-Obsessively snacking during this stressful time can be hard to avoid.
-But do your best to separate your meals throughout the day so that you aren’t becoming overly hungry at any given point and time.
+Most of us probably have a few snacks in the pantry for ourselves or our kids.
+So, it’s okay to break into them and have some snacks, but do your best to refrain from consuming them all in one sitting.
+Instead, separate your meals throughout the day, so you aren’t becoming overly hungry at any given point and time.

 4. Learn how to exercise with a toddler at home

-If you have a toddler at home, let me just say, I understand.
+If you have a toddler at home, let me just say I understand.
 The struggle is real!
 If you’re lucky, they may be interested in your workout that they begin to do it with you.
 If not, they may be climbing, crying, jumping, and making it very hard for you to get any kind of workout done.
-So, encourage independent play for them while you workout.
+So, encourage independent play for them while you work out (or let your kids workout with you).
 Remember, you can have a great workout in as little as 30 minutes.
-Set up a designated play spot for your little one with a variety of toys for them to explore while you, mama, get that fitness in!
+Set up a designated play spot for your little one with various toys for them to explore while you, mama, get that fitness in!

 5. Embrace those home-cooked meals

-Although it’s probably more time consuming, you now have the control to cook delicious healthy meals every day for yourself and your family.
-Get everyone on board with enjoying some healthy dishes and eventually, it may become a staple in your day-to-day routine.
+Although it’s probably more time-consuming, embrace cooking delicious healthy meals daily for yourself and your family (or at least most of the week).
+Get everyone on board with enjoying some healthy dishes; eventually, it may become a staple in your daily routine.

 6. Workout with a friend (virtually)

 Not one to workout solo?
 No problem!
-Hop on FaceTime, call up your best friends and make your workout a group effort.
-You can pick a program to do together such as something off of YouTube or a fitness app.
+Hop on FaceTime, call your best friends and make your workout a group effort.
+You can pick a program to do together, such as something from YouTube or a fitness app.
 Or you can all do your own routines while being able to converse with one another.
-Talk about the ultimate social distancing workout!

 7. Try some relaxing yoga

-During highly stressful times, picking up some yoga could be a great way to not only stay active but also to relieve some unwanted stress.
-YouTube has a ton of free yoga videos that I personally enjoy using — they have different yoga workouts for all levels making them very convenient!
+Yoga is a great way to stay active and relieve some unwanted stress.
+YouTube has a ton of free yoga videos that I enjoy using — they have different yoga workouts for all levels, making them very convenient!

 8. Set up a mini home gym

-If you happen to have some resistance bands, yoga blocks, dumbbells or any kind of minimal fitness equipment laying around, make yourself a designated area in your home to be your home gym.
+If you have some resistance bands, yoga blocks, dumbbells, or any kind of minimal fitness equipment lying around, make yourself a designated area in your home to be your home gym.

 9. Keep moving

-Try to make a conscious effort to sit less and move more during this time.
+Try to make a conscious effort to sit less and move.
 You can even incorporate fun little ways to stay active.
-Such as if you have an item in the microwave, perform jumping jacks until it’s finished.
+Such as, if you have an item in the microwave, perform jumping jacks until it’s finished.
 Or if a show goes on commercial, begin doing squats until the show is back on.
 Little things like that can add up to make a big difference!

 10. Have a dance party!

-If you’ve been struggling to stay fit during this stay at home period, try out one of these at home fitness tips from this list and let us know how it goes!
+If you’ve been struggling to stay fit, try these at-home fitness tips, and let us know how it goes!